What are the latest funding news in the generative AI market? (August 2026)

 As this chart shows, and as featured in our generative AI market deck, search interest in LLMs has surged

-Summary table of the latest funding deals in the generative AI market as of June 2026
+Summary table of the latest funding deals in the generative AI market as of August 2026

-We define the generative AI market as revenue from products and services whose primary purpose is to create or transform content, including text, code, images, audio, and video, using generative models.
+We define the generative AI market as revenue from products and services whose primary purpose is to create or transform content, including text, code, images, audio and video, using generative models.

 You can also read our detailed analysis to understand how funding activity in the generative AI market has evolved over the last few years.